nus-cs2103-AY2425S1/tp/docs/UserGuide.md

         `java -jar educonnect.jar`
    - After a few seconds, the EduConnect window will appear with some sample data to help you get started.

+{: .alert .alert-info}
+> :information_source: **Note:**
-     - Take note, EduConnect will look slightly different on macOS, and on Windows.
+> * EduConnect will look slightly different on macOS, and on Windows.
 Particularly, the contact cards on macOS will be colourised, while those on Windows will be in monochrome.
-     - The screenshots on this User Guide will be primarily on macOS.
+> * The screenshots on this User Guide will be primarily on macOS.

 **macOS User Interface**:
 ![Ui](images/Ui.png)